Mauri König: Journalism

 He wrote a series of articles in 2000 and 2001 on Brazilian children being kidnapped for service in the military of Paraguay.
 Three men, allegedly from the Paraguayan police, assaulted him on 19 December 2000 after he photographed a police station in San Alberto.
 The attackers tortured him, whipping him with chains and strangling him, before leaving him for dead.
 However, König survived and continued to report on the story.
-He won a 2002 award from the Inter-American Press Association for one of the stories in the series that appeared in O Estado de Panama.
+He won a 2002 award from the Inter-American Press Association for one of the stories in the series that appeared in O Estado do Paraná.
 König was reportedly threatened again by local police in 2003 for his research along the Brazil–Paraguay border, and was finally forced to abandon the case.

 Beginning in 2002, König served as a special reporter for Gazeta do Povo, a Curitiba-based daily newspaper.
 In 2004 and 2005, he continued to write about border sex-trafficking, and a leading trafficker was eventually arrested through König's research.